Mouzayan/Project-2/README.md

 ### MVP

 The **Refrigerator Haiku** MVP offers the user a list of 100 words -- 30 nouns, 30 verbs, 15 adjectives, 15 adverbs, 5 exclamations or interjections and 5 articles or conjuctions -- to select from in formulating a 3 line haiku.
 The application accepts 5 syllables for the first and last lines and 7 syllables for the middle line.
 A counter  at each line tracks how many syllables the user has deployed thus far, preventing them from continuing if they surpasse the allowed number of syllables for that line.
-A "delete word" button allows the user to delete the last word they added to their poem.
+An "Undo" button will allow the user to delete the last word they included in their composition.

 <br>